k1yrix/soberdocs.github.io/md/installation.md

 <img src="../images/theendisnotnear.png" class="smallerimg">

+Once you click `Open Sober`, everything should just work!
+If you have any issues, refer to [FAQ](../docs/FAQ.html) for help, or join the VinegarHQ Discord server [here](https://discord.gg/vinegarhq-1069506340973707304) for more specific issues.

 ---

 ## Post-Install

 Like the official Roblox client, there really isn't anything that you can configure by default outside of the app.
 But the [tips](../docs/Tips.html) page is here to help you with some helpful things you might want such as FFlags or bringing the old Oof sound back.

+---